 - Structural integrity of walls, floors, ceilings, foundation, roof

 - Condition of gutters, spouts, insulation and ventilation, major appliances, garage, etc.

-This estimate is commonly called a “good faith estimate.”
-Keep in mind, various additional costs might apply depending on your state, mortgage type, and down payment amount.
+This estimate is commonly called a loan estimate.
+Keep in mind, various additional costs might apply depending on your state, mortgage type and down payment amount.
 For instance, title companies handle most closings, but there are some states that require an attorney to conduct the closing.
 In those states, borrowers are not required to pay a title company closing fee.

-Be sure to ask for and to take a final walk through of the property shortly before the closing to make sure the home is in the condition you expect it to be.
+Be sure to ask for and take a final walk through of the property shortly before the closing to make sure the home is in the condition you expect it to be.

 Any number of people may attend the closing – you, your lender, the seller, the seller’s mortgage holder, respective attorneys, the real estate agent, the transfer agent (if it’s a co-op), the managing agent (if it’s a condo) and the title company representative.
 Once everyone signs the appropriate documents and the checks are exchanged, you’ll be given the keys to your home!